raydogg779/StarCraft/README.md

 * **Animation.js**
 All animation definition which extends Gobj
 * **Magic.js**
-All magic definition which extends Gobj
+All magic definition
 * **Upgrade.js**
-All upgrade definition which extends Gobj
+All upgrade definition
 * **Button.js**
 All used button definition and bind their callbacks
 * **Map.js**